-Smallmouth bass is the cousin of the largemouth.
+A smallmouth bass is the cousin of the largemouth.
 Some anglers think the two fish are the same.
-Smallmouth bass seeks different habitat and has different behavior than a largemouth.
+Smallmouth bass seeks different habitats and has different behavior than largemouth.
 You need to know the smallmouth’s preferences.
 It is the only way to be effective at catching these fish.

-A smallmouth bass thrives at different temperatures.
-They need more oxygen and less light.
-The bottom structure varies also.
-Finding the right elements together will allow you to catch more fish.
+allow you to catch more fish.
 Areas lacking one or more of the elements are likely non-productive.
 Take the time to learn the differences and apply them to fishing.
+Smallmouth Bass Habitat

 Smallmouth bass prefers certain habitat as part of their behavior.
-Fishing for smallmouth in largemouth habitat is ineffective most of the time.
-There are reasons for these differences
+Fishing for smallmouth in largemouth habitats is ineffective most of the time.
+There are reasons for these differences.

 Structure and Cover